NikKowPHP/social-brain/chapters/chapter-2.md

 ### **Chapter 2: The Hidden Code: Why Words Can Hurt**

+After my boardroom humiliation, the question that haunted me wasn't just "Why did I lose?"
+It was "Why did it *hurt* so much?"
+It wasn't just professional disappointment; it was a deep, personal sting of feeling utterly invisible.
+That feeling—that sharp, physical pang of being dismissed—is the real starting point of our investigation.
+Before we can build connection, we have to understand the anatomy of the wound.

+---

 Mark slammed his pen on the table.
 "That's not a risk, it's a fantasy."

 Jane’s arms crossed, her expression hardening into a familiar mask of skepticism.
 "The fantasy is thinking we can change the core architecture a month before launch.
 It's reckless."